Vertebral Compression Fractures

 - Bone scan: It is a test used to locate sources of bone inflammation which is present during the early stages of a vertebral compression fracture.

-- Dual-energy x-ray absorptiometry (DXA or DEXA) or bone densitometry: This test is used measure bone density and if osteoporosis exists.
+- Dual-energy x-ray absorptiometry (DXA or DEXA) or bone densitometry: This test is used to measure bone density and if osteoporosis exists.
 This is essentially a low exposure x-ray that detects small changes in bone mass.

 How do we treat it?